The Battery (film): Reception

 Lauren Taylor of Bloody Disgusting rated the film 4.5/5 stars and said it is "an excellent example of what can truly be considered horror."
-Brad McHargue of DreadCentral rated it 4.5/5 stars and called it "a triumphant feat of dramatic horror."
+Brad McHargue of Dread Central rated it 4.5/5 stars and called it "a triumphant feat of dramatic horror."
 In a positive review, Scott Weinberg of Fearnet wrote that it's not a zombie film for all tastes, but "there's certainly a lot to like here."
 Kurt Halfyard wrote that the film "is a very welcome case for what can be done with capable screenwriting."
 Kier-La Janisse of Fangoria rated the film 3.5/4 stars and called the film "the most reinvigorating take on this overworn subgenre I’ve seen in ages."
 Jerome Cox-Strong, in a 4/5 star review, said that "The Battery really does feel like it subverts the zombie genre – the main reason behind this being that it isn’t really a zombie movie at all."
 The film has an 80% approval rating based on 10 critic reviews on Rotten Tomatoes.
 Albert Nowicki of Movies Room ranked it among the fifteen best overlooked 21st century indie films.